4.1. AWS Deployment¶

 Isaac Sim can operate on an Instance with 30GB, but you may run out of space when running the Python Samples.

 If you see “You have requested more vCPU capacity than your current vCPU limit”, you might need to stop your running instances to free up vCPU usage and try again.

-Follow these steps to SSH into the AWS instance:
+Follow these steps to SSH into the AWS instance using an SSH client:

 As shown above, on Linux or Windows, run this command from where your PEM key folder is.
 Replace